Skip to main content

 Selection criteria

-If students do not have a Science or Mathematics-based A-level, they should normally have at least Grade B/Grade 6 at GCSE Mathematics.
+If students do not have a Science or Mathematics-based A-level, they should normally have at least Grade B/Grade 6 in GCSE Mathematics.
+Applicants are judged on evidence of technical ability, creative practice, and social impact.

 Apply now